 IDA TEN EYCK O’KEEFFE (1889-1961)

-Ida Ten Eck O’Keeffe, Georgia’s artistically talented sister has been unknown until recently by a majority of art enthusiasts.
+Ida Ten Eck O’Keeffe, Georgia’s artistically talented sister, was unknown to a majority of art enthusiasts until recently.
 An Ida O’Keeffe exhibition and catalogue organized by the Dallas Museum of Art titled “Ida O’Keeffe: Escaping Georgia’s Shadow” has just closed at the Clark Art Institute in Williamstown, MA.
 It was reviewed in The Boston Sunday Globe, August 4, 2019, titled “A glimpse of what might have been: a new show gives tantalizing view of Ida O’Keeffe, a little-known talent whose budding career sister Georgia did what she could to stifle,” and later in the New York Times, August 9, 2019.
 The Globe called Ida “sister to greatness” and the NYT termed the show “…at once sad and inspiring…paying tribute to Ida’s persistence despite little recognition and to her quietly insistent art, some of which survived long enough to be rediscovered.”